-Here's another reason to stay out of jail.
-If you happen to be the beneficiary of a will, trust or life insurance policy, you won't get the money if you're locked up.
-Just who does get it depends on the reason you're behind bars.
-In extreme cases, the funds might go to your victim or victim's family, or even the prison system.
-That's a score for the taxpayer since it helps pay for a criminal's upkeep.
+If you needed another reason to stay out of jail, here it is: If you happen to be the beneficiary of a will, trust or life insurance policy, you probably won't get the money if you're locked up.
+Just who does get it may depend on the reason you're behind bars.
+In some cases, the funds might go to your victim or victim's family, or even to the prison system to offset the cost of your incarceration.
+In other states, the money will go to your next of kin.